ruby/ruby/doc/yjit/yjit.md

 YJIT - Yet Another Ruby JIT
 ===========================

-**DISCLAIMER: Please note that this project is experimental.
-It is very much a work in progress, it may cause your software to crash, and current performance results will vary widely, especially on larger applications.**

 YJIT is a lightweight, minimalistic Ruby JIT built inside CRuby.
 It lazily compiles code using a Basic Block Versioning (BBV) architecture.
 The target use case is that of servers running Ruby on Rails, an area where MJIT has not yet managed to deliver speedups.